yasemincidem/netless-app-pdfjs/README.md

 is due to the complete download of a PDF file.
 If so, you need to use [qpdf](https://github.com/qpdf/qpdf) to convert the PDF into a structure that is easier to transmit.

+### What should I do if the OSS I entered in the `Agora Console` is private?
+You can add a new property urlInterrupter to the second parameter options when calling register.
+This property is a function that returns a publicly accessible address by passing in the URL.

 ### PDF Rendering Issue